kcoyle/RDF-AP/DSPedited.md

 resourceClass

+## Maximum occurrence constraint

+**Summary**

+The maximum number of times this kind of description is allowed to appear in the Description Set.

+**Allowed values**

+non-negative integer or "infinity"

+**Default**

+"infinity"

+**Conditions**

+must be equal or greater than the Minimum occurrence

+**Label**

+maxOccurs

 # Statement template

 A statement template is identified with the IRI of an RDF vocabulary term.
+Statements are associated with/members of a description.
 There are no limits on the number of statement templates that can be associated with a description.
+A description with no statements is not actionable.

+__Questions: __
+__ 1.
+Can the same property be associated with more than one statement? __ __ 2.
+Can there be properties that are not associated with a statement?
+(No) __

 A statement template has the following possible constraints.